-Accepted Methods of Payment - Student/parent may authorize withdrawal from credit card or checking account.
+Accepted Methods of Payment - Student/parent may make payments using a credit card or checking account debit card.
 Hope International University accepts Discover, Master Card, and Visa.
-A voided or cancelled check is required for checking account withdrawal Processing of payments will be done on the 1st of each month.
 If payment fails, a \$50 late payment fee is assessed.
 Failure to make consistent monthly payments may result in alternative payment options for future terms.

-Failure to meet payments due to the university as indicated on the Fee Schedule and Promissory Note could result in being removed from class, dormitory, and cafeteria privileges and suspend ability to take finals and/or receive final grades.
+Failure to meet payments due to the University could result in being removed from class, dormitory, and cafeteria privileges and suspended ability to take finals and/or receive final grades.
 Students must have a zero balance on their account by the end of each academic term.
 It is the student's responsibility to check their student portal for current account information.
 Statements are not mailed.
 Students who select an installment payment plan option agree to make the payments indicated on the signed schedule.
 If the account is not paid when due, the student will be responsible for all costs incurred by Hope International University to collect the unpaid balance due and owing.
 Such cost may include, but are not limited to late fees, collections costs, attorney fees, and court costs.